-21 The council may improve a vehicle crossing
+22 The council may improve a vehicle crossing

-The council may reconstruct, widen or relocate a vehicle crossing at the council's expense if the council is satisfied that this will improve public safety or reduce the risk of damage to the council's assets.
+The council may reconstruct, widen or relocate a vehicle crossing at the council's expense if the council is satisfied that this will improve public safety, is necessary for environmental protection, or will reduce the risk of damage to the council's assets.

-22 Objections
+23 Objections

-- (1) Any person who has the legal authority to deal with the property accessed by the vehicle crossing may object to a council vehicle crossing decision, by lodging an objection to this decision in writing to the council within 28 days of being notified of the decision. - (2) The council will make a decision in writing on an objection including the reasons for it within a reasonable time frame. - (3) The affected person has the right to take legal proceedings such as a judicial review of a council vehicle crossing decision.
+- (1) Any person who has the legal authority to deal with the property accessed by the vehicle crossing may object to a council vehicle crossing decision, by lodging an objection to this decision in writing to the council within 28 days of being notified of the decision. - (2) The council will make a decision in writing on an objection including the reasons for it within a reasonable time frame. - (3) Nothing in this bylaw affects the right of the applicant to apply for judicial review of a decision by the council concerning vehicle crossings.